Role of defects in atom probe analysis of sol-gel silica: Introduction

 \section{Introduction}

 Silicon dioxide (SiO$_2$), commonly known as silica, is the most abundant element in the earth's crust \cite{florke2000silica, wedepohl1995composition}.
-It occurs in nature in various forms, such as sand, minerals and quartz.
-Silica has been processed and used by humans for a long time, especially in the production of glass.
-At the molecular level, silica is structured as an interconnected network of silicon atoms that are covalently bonded in a tetrahedral coordination by oxygen bridges shared by two silicon tetrahedra \cite{Douglas2006,gerber1986structure}.
-In amorphous silicon dioxide, this local, short-range order does not continue into a longer-range order, but forms an amorphous material with characteristic properties such as transparency to visible light, brittleness and chemical inertness.\\
+It occurs in nature in various forms, e.g. as sand, minerals and quartz.
+At the molecular level, most silica allotropes are structured as an interconnected network of silicon atoms covalently bonded in tetrahedral coordination by oxygen bridges shared by two silicon tetrahedra \cite{Douglas2006,gerber1986structure} (however, not all allotropes are tetrahedral, e.g. stishovite, which forms at very high pressure, is a polymorph in which each Si is surrounded by 6 oxygen atoms).\\